Manitoba Motor Carrier Enforcement crest

 • Ensure commercial vehicles are within proper weights and dimensions and that commercial drivers have the proper licences and permits

-• Perform patrols in marked MMCE Highway Patrol vehicles to ensure commercial vehicles are operating safely on highways
+• Perform patrols in marked MMCE Highway Patrol vehicles to ensure commercial vehicles are operating safely on highways, including the use of seatbelts, and the enforcement of distracted driving laws.

 Salary